AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 local LinearRegression3 = LinearRegression.new()

 -- Then, we will train them here.
-Let's assume we know the dataset of featureMatrix and labelVector.
+Let's assume we know the dataset of featureMatrix and labelVector for each model.

-LinearRegression1:train(featureMatrix, labelVector)
+LinearRegression1:train(featureMatrix1, labelVector1)

-LinearRegression2:train(featureMatrix, labelVector)
+LinearRegression2:train(featureMatrix2, labelVector2)

-LinearRegression3:train(featureMatrix, labelVector)
+LinearRegression3:train(featureMatrix3, labelVector3)

 ```